grasshoff/philhistcomp/docs/terminological_continuity/Zwischenbericht.md

   * improve the chain of operations in the different Notebooks, i.e. 'automatise' the operations which, for now, I carried out manually
   * alternatively to defining the different patterns as named entities, I could also define them as text classifications (i.e. an alternative way to train models using Prodigy).
 Or even do both.
 I still have to look into this in more detail
   * figure out how to deal with implicit references: train a model for coreference relationships
+  * the method, as conceived at present, presupposes that every author (philosopher) in question defends *one consistent* theoretical position throughout all of his works (or at least in all the works that are taken into account for the analysis).
+However, this is usually not the case: people change their view.
+Two solutions: (i) only take into account those writings of which one knows that they are in line with a certain position held by the author at a particular moment in his lifetime. (ii) possibility of applying method developed in here (comparison of different phil. eras/trad.) to comparison of different 'stages' in a philosopher's thinking, i.e. move method from broad historical level to individual level